Evidence-first supplement

 Bioavailability is often cited as a reason to favor natural vitamins.
 In practice, absorption and utilization depend on the specific chemical form, the dose provided, interactions with other nutrients, and individual digestive and metabolic differences.⁴

-Whether a vitamin is labeled natural or synthetic does not, on its own, determine how well it is absorbed or used by the body.⁴ Some synthetic forms are well absorbed and extensively studied.
-Some natural-source formulas offer no clear advantage beyond perception.
+Whether a vitamin is labeled natural or synthetic does not, on its own, determine how well it is absorbed or used by the body.⁴ Some synthetic forms are well absorbed and extensively studied, while some natural-source formulations offer no clear advantage beyond perception.

-Discussions of bioavailability need to focus on specific forms and contexts rather than broad sourcing categories.
+This is why discussions of bioavailability need to focus on specific forms and contexts, rather than broad categories.

 Bioavailability is a form-and-context question, not a natural-versus-synthetic shortcut.